 Text of Recognizing the end of slavery in the United States, and the true day of independence for African-Americans.

-This resolution was introduced in a previous session of Congress and was passed by the House on September 26, 1996 but was never passed by the Senate.
 The text of the bill below is as of Sep 27, 1996 (Received by the Senate).

 HJ 195 RDS